taoensso/tower/README.md

 (with-locale :en (t :this-is-invalid)) => "**:this-is-invalid**"
 ```

-The behaviour here is actually controlled by `(:missing-key-fn @translation-config)` and is fully configurable.
+The behaviour here is actually controlled by `(:missing-translation-fn @tower/config)` and is fully configurable.
 Please see the source code for further details.

+### Ring Middlware

+Quickly internationalize your web application by adding `(tower.ring/make-wrap-i18n-middleware)` to your middleware stack.

+For each request, an appropriate locale will be selected from one of the following (descending preference):
+ * Your *own locale selector* fn (e.g. for selection by IP address, domain, etc.).
+ * `(-> request :session :locale)`.
+ * `(-> request :params :locale)`, e.g. `"/my-uri?locale=en_US"`.
+ * A URI selector, e.g. `"/my-uri/locale/en_US/"`.
+ * The request's Accept-Language HTTP header.

+In addition to locale selection, the middleware provides **automatic dictionary reloading** while in development mode.
+Just save changes to your dictionary resource file, and those changes will automatically and immediately reflect in your application.

+## Tower Supports the ClojureWerkz Project Goals

+[ClojureWerkz](http://clojurewerkz.org/) is a growing collection of open-source, batteries-included libraries for Clojure that emphasise modern targets, good documentation, and thorough testing.

 ## Contact & Contribution